What You Get Out of Being a Cadet

 Qualified applicants will be invited to take a written examination and oral interview.Applicants will undergo a complete background investigation before acceptance into the program.

 Gain experience that will prepare you to become a police officer.
-For more information, contact Detective Jennifer Curry at 541.682.5166 or by email, or you may submit an application online by clicking on this link.
+You may submit an application online by clicking on this link.